viamrobotics/docs/docs/services/vision/segmentation.md

 ## Code

-The following code gets the robot’s Vision Service and then runs a segmenter vision model on an image from the robot's camera `"camera_1"`:
+The following code gets the robot’s vision service and then runs a segmenter vision model on an image from the robot's camera `"camera_1"`:

 {{< tabs >}}
 {{% tab name="Python" %}}